 The scholarship will be awarded to a full-time student attending a college or university in Canada (including Yukon and North West Territories) who is studying a subject with some relevance to the non-military use of explosives or blasting (e.g. mining, civil, or chemical engineering; geology; seismic exploration; avalanche control; blasting physics).
 We are flexible about the subject providing the applicant has an interest in pursuing a career that could involve blasting.
 Studies may be at any level (i.e. certificate, diploma, bachelors, masters, or doctorate).
 The applicant does not need to have any link to the Chapter or explosives industry and does not need to come from Western Canada.
 Also eligible would be a student who has been studying in Canada but is in the process of transferring elsewhere (e.g. moving to U of M Rolla, South Dakota, or Montana Tech.) providing the subject is very relevant to explosives or blasting.
 Again, we are not particularly interested in the student's GPA, but he or she must be in good standing.
 Candidates leaving high school and moving directly to further studies are also eligible.

 The main criterion for selecting a winner is the submission of a "paper" entitled "The safe use of controlled blasting in modern day construction and mining".
 This could be in the form of an essay, a PowerPoint presentation, or some form of mixed media, movie, etc. The main aim is propaganda: to convince a skeptical public that explosives are very fundamental and useful to modern society, not just destructive.
 All the public sees and hears about explosives is that they cause death and destruction but, if one really digs down, almost every facet of our modern civilization is dependent somewhere on the use of explosives.
 The work should be original and any quotations from the work of others must be properly referenced.
-The successful candidate will be invited to receive their scholarship funds and give a presentation of their paper at the Annual Chapter Conference on April 6th, 2019 in Kamloops, BC.
+The successful candidate will be invited to receive their scholarship funds and give a presentation of their paper at the Annual Chapter Conference on October 16th , 2021 in Kamloops, BC – if a conference is possible due to existing Covid-19 protocols.
 Reasonable travel and accommodation expenses will be reimbursed by the Chapter.

 Features & Conditions: